-The Debate Program will begin in early 2019.
+The Debate Program has begun its prototype phase.
 We are now accepting applications for Debate Chairs, with training to begin soon.

 A good Chair sets the tone for the room with everything they do, not just when they speak, but also by observing the body, and by listening to speakers with respect and interest.
 Their objective is to facilitate the debate, not to be in the spotlight.

 They know and apply the rules consistently and even-handedly, and engage with good-natured confidence in the running of the debate.
 The Chair encourages those who are new to this kind of conversation to speak, even if they are anxious about talking in front of others.
 They provide correction and offer guidance with kindness and tact.

 They promote an engaged and energetic conversation with enthusiasm, humor and, when necessary, with calm and steady firmness.
 They ensure the delivery of an experience that participants want to repeat.